jarelllama/Blocklist-Checker/README.md

 The percentage of domains found unresolving by [AdGuard's Dead Domains Linter](https://github.com/AdguardTeam/DeadDomainsLinter).

 To generate faster reports, only 60% of the compressed entries are selected for the dead check and used to calculate the percentage.
-This selection is done at random.
+This selection is done at random and capped at 10,000 domains.

 ### Unique domains not found in other blocklists